““In all things of nature, there is something of the marvelous.”

 Our hike starts from our base on a beautiful beach.
 Anything not needed will be left in our secure room on the beach.

-Following our professional guides on our trail, we enter a tropical micro-climate that offers many different flora and bird sights.
+Following our professional guides on our trail, we enter a micro-climate that offers many different flora and bird sights.
 The path follows the coastline with exquisite views of the turquoise waters below.

 After a nice hike we refresh by snorkeling in the open Mediterranean through scattered islands.
 The seabed is made up mostly of beautiful rock formations, seagrass and sand where we find many species of fish, octopus, moray eels and sometimes some huge shoals of sea bream and barracuda.
 On arrival back at our base, we will enjoy lunch consisting of freshly made sandwiches.